Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Text Representation

+Note $\text{\it Doc\/}$ allows us to never switch from one text to another while looking for the preceding sampled value: If we reach a \$ before finding any $B_s[i]=1$, array $\text{\it Doc\/}$ can be used to determine that we are at the first position of some text with identifier $x$.

 The basic pattern matching feature of the FM-index can be extended to support XPath functions such as {\em starts-with}, {\em ends-with}, {\em contains}, and operators $=$, $\le$, $<$, $>$, $\ge$ for lexicographic ordering.
 Given a pattern and a range of text identifiers to be searched, these functions return all text identifiers that match the query within the range.
 In addition, existential (is there a match in the range?) and counting (how many matches in the range?) queries are supported.
-Time complexities are $O(|P| \log \sigma)$ for the search phase, plus an extra for reporting:
+Time complexities are $O(|P| \log \sigma)$ for the search phase, plus an extra for reporting.
+While we describe the operators in their general form, which need the range reporting functionality from $\text{\it Doc}$, our current prototype implements only the simple case $[x,y]=[1,d]$, where $\text{\it Doc\/}$ can be an array.